 In addition, both input and output websocket nodes can be configured as either server or client – in server mode they ‘listen on’ a URL, and in client mode they connect to a specified IP address.

-To see how the websocket nodes work, you’ll use a public websockets echo server which runs on the public site: (https://www.websocket.org/echo.html).
+To see how the websocket nodes work, you’ll use a public websockets echo server which runs on the public site: (https://ws.ifelse.io) and we’ll configure our nodes to ‘connect to’ the server using the wss protocol (rather than http).

 Drag an inject, websocket in, websocket out and a debug node onto the workspace and connect them as shown in figure 3.18.